Njuru007/Njuru007/README.md

 </p>

 <p>
 🌱 I am a software and website developer.
 My expertise lies in financial technology (FinTech), where I design solutions that streamline processes, enhance security, and drive efficiency.
 I have a knack for building software and websites, ensuring seamless user experiences.
-My secret weapon? is the technical skills to have applications run on a private or organized cloud service.
+My secret weapon?
+It’s the technical skills that complement each other, all while ensuring exceptional customer success.
 </p>

 ## Here are a few examples from my portfolio